petmat/less-code-is-more/src/pages/debugging-nodejs/index.md

 **JavaScript** and **Node.js** are different since they don't even usually have a specific IDE to develop with.
-Frontend developers utilize browser development tools to debug and inspect code, but when writing Node.js there is not a single correct way to debug your code.
-There are actually many ways debugging can be done and choosing the right one depends on what you use case is.
+Frontend developers utilize browser development tools to debug and inspect code, but when writing **Node.js** there's not a de facto way to debug your code.
+There are many ways to do debugging and choosing the right one depends on your use case and what requirements you have.

-This is an important point to understand: **There is not a single best practice to debugging.
-It depends on what you want to accomplish.**
+> 💡 This is an important point: **There is no single best practice when it comes to debugging.**

 Depending on the complexity of the issue you are debugging you might need to either just print out a value from the application or to stop to inspect the